bushi180/PythonProjects/README.md

 ## Colorization Using Optimization

-This process is accomplished with the method introduced in the paper Colorization using Optimization by Anat Levin, Dani Lischinski, and Yair Weiss.
+Process is accomplished with the method introduced in the paper Colorization using Optimization by Anat Levin, Dani Lischinski, and Yair Weiss.
 It is based on the premise that neighboring pixels in space-time that have similar intensities should have similar colors.